gdiaz384/py3stringReplace/README.md

 ## Compile(exe) Guide:

-- Remember to change the line ending back to not-broken-because-of-github if downloading from github directly using [Notepad++](//notepad-plus-plus.org/download) before attempting to compile.
+- If downloading from github directly, remember to change the line ending back from broken-because-of-github by using [Notepad++](//notepad-plus-plus.org/download) before attempting to compile.
 - Pyinstaller compatible character encodings for .py files are ANSI and utf-8 w/o BOM.

 ```